Natasya-Mathein/Election-Analysis/README.md

 ### Project Overview

 #### The Colorado Board of Elections needs to certify a vote count for an election.
-An employee has been given the following tasks to complete the election audit of a recent local congressional election.
+An employee has been given the following tasks to complete the audit of a recent local congressional election.

    - Calculate the total number of votes cast
    - For each county, calculate the number of votes they received and the their pecentage of the total number of votes.